ElektraInitiative/libelektra/doc/usecases/kdb/UC_get_config.md

-# Use Case: Loading application configuration
+# Use Case: Get configuration

 ## Summary